Photo Credit: Fredericton Tourism

 38. School Day Museum – Fredericton

 While you may not want to think about school in the summer, the School Day Museum is a great place to learn about how school was back in the 19th and 20th century, up to the 1950s.
-The museum has re-enactments that take place every Wednesday during the summer.
+The museum has re-enactments that take place during the summer.

 39. Chess Piece Patisserie & Café – Fredericton